a-ignatov-parc/tvdml/README.md

 	}));
 ```

 Using this approach you can render any data that you need.
-But you may ask yourself how can we download data from remote server and then render it into document?
+But you may ask yourself how can we request data from remote server and then render it into document?

 Easy!

-## Downloading and rendering data from remote server
+## Requesting and rendering data

-TVDML's pipelines support promises so you can pause it any time you need.
-For example to retreive any data you need from remove server.
+TVDML's pipelines support promises so you can pause them when you need it.
+For example to retreive any data you need from remote server.

 ```javascript
 /** @jsx TVDML.jsx */